Andrew-Pelham/enigma-rpg/docs/SRD_1.1.md

 ### Background

-ENIGMA is a roleplaying game designed for adventure.
-Inspired by old pulp adventure novels and Franco-Belgian comics with evil villains, ENIGMA’s system allows players to go on flashy adventures and foil dastardly plots.
-Just like in the books, players usually triumph and rarely ever die; ENIGMA channels this, focusing on how the players interact in scenarios and the results that linger with them for the rest of their careers.
+ENIGMA is a roleplaying game designed for high-stakes adventure.
+Inspired by old pulp adventure novels and Franco-Belgian comics with cliche villains, ENIGMA’s system allows players to go on flashy adventures and foil dastardly plots.
+Just like legendary heroes, players usually triumph and rarely ever die; ENIGMA embraces this, focusing on how the adventurers interact and the results that linger with them for the rest of their careers.

 ENIGMA was designed to create the feel of high octane adventures where players can become death defying, luck toting, cartoon pulp heros.
 It is an engine to tell fantastic stories with your friends.

 ### Setting

 ENIGMA takes its players back to a familiar history in the early 20th century.
 Ultimately it is up to the Gamemaster (or [*Director*](#the-director)) to decide what has changed.
 Are there new continents or countries?
 Perhaps advanced technologies are common.
-Always though, there are villains acting upon some secret (or not-so-secret) agenda; it is up to the players to meddle in as many ways as possible.
+There are always villains acting upon some secret (or not-so-secret) agenda, and it is up to the players to meddle in as many ways as possible.

 ## The Basics

 In order to play ENIGMA, you simply need these rules, some 6 sided dice, pencils, and paper.
 Designate one person as the [*Director*](#the-director), and have them read the rules on running the game.
 You will be telling a story as a group, faciliated by the [*Director*](#the-director).

 ## Making an Adventurer

+### The Adventurer Spirit

+Your adventurer isn't a villain, a ruthless killer, or a cruel mercenary.
+You're an adventurer; the type of character who would throw a punch in a bar brawl but wouldn't murder someone in cold blood.
+You might smash a chair over a goon's head or wallop someone's gun out of their hand, but your spirit is good-hearted.
+You are bold, brave, imperfect, but fundamentally heroic.
+When you create your character, ask yourself: Would a child cheer for this person?
+Would they seem larger-than-life, colorful, and brave, even when they stumble?

+In essence: You can be tough.
+You can be scrappy.
+But you should always feel like a "good guy".

 ### Archetypes